 Are you searching for a way to install WordPress on Localhost?
 Well, it’s a very easy process.
 With a localhost site, you will be able to test your themes, plugins, and codes as much as you want.
 There are several software available to do this.
 You can use XAMPP, WAMP, MAMP, LARAGON, etc.

-Among all these software, XAMPP is the most popular.
-Therefore in today’s post, I will be showing you how to install WordPress on localhost using XAMPP.
 After going through the post, you will be able to install WordPress on localhost by yourself.

 Let’s start then.

-How To Install WordPress On Localhost
+Installing WordPress On Localhost

 First, download XAMPP software from the Apache Friends.
 For Windows, select ‘XAMPP for Windows,’ and for MacOSX, choose ‘XAMPP for OS X.’ It might take a few minutes to complete the download.